 Since the start of the pandemic, I have endured numerous racist encounters while grocery shopping.
 Most of them with older white men who viciously, vehemently and verbally attacked my character for no other reason other than the color of my skin.
-There aren’t enough adjectives in the English language to describe my frustration, anger and disappoint in those moments.
+There aren’t enough adjectives in the English language to describe my frustration, anger and disappointment in those moments.
 Frustration for the lack of ignorance and the sheer lack of humanity for another human being deemed as ‘other’ in this world.
 A world that currently finds itself struggling with the ideology of greed vs power and/or love vs the truth.
-A world in which the leader of the free world would rather command with greed and power than protect the very humans who was voted and hired him to serve the interest and well-being of the American people.
+A world in which the leader of the free world would rather command with greed and power than protect the very humans who voted and hired him to serve the interest and well-being of the American people.
 A man boy whose love of money supersedes the truth in any form.
 As much as he would love to believe he is a hero of the people, no true hero is born from lies.

 Max Stone (Pedro Pascal) is a father and failed businessman desperate for a second chance to be on top.
 After much research, he discovers a stone that possesses an unusual power that could literally grant hs very wish and desire.
 This same stone brings back Diana’s (Gal Godot) one true love Steve (Chris Pine) where together they embark on the adventure of both their lifetimes only to be complicated by an archaeological scientist, Barbara (Kristen Wiig) who has an agenda of her very own.